Vela/Guides/style/README.md

 * Use `should` shorthand for [one-liners with an implicit subject].
 * Use `not_to` instead of `to_not` in RSpec expectations.
 * Prefer the `have_css` matcher to the `have_selector` matcher in Capybara assertions.
+* Treat excessive stubbing as a sign of tightly coupled code
+* Prefer dependency injection to stubbing

 [`expect` syntax]: http://myronmars.to/n/dev-blog/2012/06/rspecs-new-expectation-syntax
 [`allow` syntax]: https://github.com/rspec/rspec-mocks#method-stubs